-Both the Foundation and the Society have found Treasurers.
-Have separated out the 100 Club and will now look to promote.
-Have had financial audit, some issues on shareholding numbers being resolved.
-Challenges around recruiting more members and committee members.
-Paul Brotherton putting together thoughts on that for June and looking to get momentum on recruiting.
-One application in for commercial director.
+Michael explained that both the Foundation and the Society have found Treasurers.

+There are challenges around recruiting more members and committee members and the Society is looking to get momentum on recruiting.

-ACTION: Michael to contact Theo Teeder.
-Carole/Nick to follow up with Sam Robinson.
+There has been one application in so far for a commercial director.

-Michael has sent Phil Tanner a summary of IT requirements, will send fuller report.
+Michael has sent Phil Tanner a summary of IT requirements post redevelopment.

-This is currently a key moment in Club’s history, ensure Supporters are represented in hard decisions ie Michael involved in meetings.
-The Society has discussed share options and what that involves.
-Recognise the problem but don’t have any answers.
-Will be led by the Board.
+The point was made that this is a key moment in the Club’s history, and we need to ensure supporters are represented in making the hard decisions.
+To this end the Society is involved and contributing in key meetings and decisions as the majority shareholder.

-AGREED: Cross-party working group between the three pillars of the Club (Society, Supporters, Board) to look at funding solutions to bridge the gap, come up with viable options.
-Members: Michael (in first instance), Paul, Christopher, Mike Lawton (once approached by Michael, A N Other.
-Martin/Shane to consider Supporters Club representation.

-Supporters – Martin
+Supporters

-Had follow up after 2nd Concord postponement – comms very much better.
-Expression of thanks to Andrew for the pitch.
-Supporters now buzzing again.
-Contacted 13 to write to Council to support, some shared.
-Feedback that the Youth fixtures not promoted in newsletter but point made this need to be a two way relationship.
-Martin has circulated feedback from supporter consultation on design.
-Not many issues.
-Has gone to Phil Tanner to be incorporated.

-With regard to potential promotion, supporters saw the over-the-top segregation at Maidstone.
-35 of our fans there, corralled into little corner.
-Their fans chose to stand next to the segregating line and wind people up.
-Want to make sure that if we’re promoted, we don’t take that approach.
+Following some criticism received of the Club’s comms prior to the first postponement of the Concord replay Martin reported that there was much praise of the improvement re the second postponement.

+Thanks from supporters were expressed to Andrew for the condition and work on the pitch in the tough weather conditions.

+Martin has contacted 13 supporters to write to the Council to support the planning application.

+There had been a concern from one supporter that the Youth fixtures were not promoted in the newsletter.
+The point has been made that the information will be included if it is provided for the editor.

+Martin has circulated feedback from the supporter consultation on design and this has been sent to Phil Tanner for consideration.

+Supporters who travelled to a recent away fixture were not impressed with the over-the-top segregation which is apparently in place for all matches at that ground following problems caused by one visiting club’s fans earlier in the season.
+It was agreed to continue the Club’s policy to only segregate at Twerton Park when absolutely necessary and to always follow police advice.

 Key Working Group updates/issues to resolve

-Community & Foundation - Joys update circulated before
+Community & Foundation – Joy’s update was circulated in advance

-Commercial - Bob supporting Kartini getting to know existing relationships.
+Commercial - Bob is supporting Kartini in getting to know existing relationships.

-ACTION: Bob to talk to Kartini about make sure we don’t drop momentum during the hand-over.

-Operations – we have ground approval and Safety Certificate.
+Operations – a new Safety Certificate for the stadium has been awarded.

 Any Other Business